SilentBladeX/Rust-mini-projects/README.md

 ### 📝 Description:
 This Rust program allows a user to:
-1. Enter the size of an array.
+1. Enter the size of an vector.
-2. Input integer elements into the array.
+2. Input integer elements into the vector.
-3. Calculate and print the **GCD (Greatest Common Divisor)** of all numbers in the array.
+3. Calculate and print the **GCD (Greatest Common Divisor)** of all numbers in the vector.
-4. Calculate and print the **LCM (Least Common Multiple)** of all numbers in the array.
+4. Calculate and print the **LCM (Least Common Multiple)** of all numbers in the vector.